YaelChen/YaelChen/README.md

 I was a media specialist then I figuered out my brain askes for more. 🧠 I tend to listen to it 'cause it is smart.
 I fell in love with Python 🐍 and the rest is history. which still being written btw.
-So help me find new challenges and base my new career 💖
+So help me find new challenges and base my career 💖

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=YaelChen&layout=compact)](https://github.com/YaelChen/github-readme-stats)